rohanmahy/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 The only difference between ordinary and deterministic serialization is map key sorting.
 Sorting can be expensive in very constrained environments.
-This is the only reason these two are not combined into one.
+If sorting was always trivial, there would be no need for ordinary encoding.

 Deterministically encoded data is always decodable, even by receivers that do not specifically support deterministic encoding.
-Deterministic encoding can be helpful for debugging and such.
+Deterministic encoding can be helpful for debugging and logging.
 In environments where map sorting is not costly, it is acceptable and beneficial to always use it.
 In such an environment, a CBOR encoder may produce deterministic encoding by default and may even omit support for ordinary encoding entirely.
-But note that determinstic is never a substitue for general serialization where uses cases may require indefinite lengths, separate big numbers from integers in the data model, need non-trivial NaNs or other.
+However, note that determinstic encoding is never a substitute for general serialization where uses cases may require indefinite lengths, separate big numbers from integers in the data model, or need non-trivial NaNs.

 # CDDL Control Operators {#CDDL-Operators}